bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 ### Setting a baseUrl

-An important part of cypress is to use a set a `baseUrl` inside of your `cypress.json` file.
+An important part of cypress is to set a `baseUrl` inside of your `cypress.json` file.

-Setting a baseUrl prepends the value anytime you type `cy.visit()`
+Setting a baseUrl prepends the value anytime you type `cy.visit()`.
+So if you were to type `cy.visit("/")` it would be equivalent to `cy.visit("http://localhost:4000/")`.

 We will set our `baseUrl` to 4001 because this is technically where a Bridgetown app is running.
 A tool called `browser-sync` proxies port